marc2332/freya/crates/elements/src/_docs/attributes/border.md

 }
 ```

-A solid, red border with a width of 2 pixels on every side.
+A solid, red border with different widths on each side.
 Border is aligned to the center of the rect's edge.

 ```rust, no_run
 # use freya::prelude::*;